iturdikulov/notes/OOP.md

 # Object-oriented programming (OOP)

-> ==Object-Oriented Programming, or "OOP"= is way (pattern) of writing computer
-> programs using "objects" to stand for data and methods.
-Often, computer
-> programs that are not object-oriented are a list of instructions for the
-> computer, telling it to do certain things in a certain way.\
+> ==Object-Oriented Programming, or "OOP"== is way (pattern) of writing computer programs using "objects" to stand for data and methods.
+Often, computer programs that are not object-oriented are a list of instructions for the computer, telling it to do certain things in a certain way.\
 > — <cite>[Wikipedia](https://simple.wikipedia.org/wiki/Object-oriented_programming)</cite>

 Paradigms like object-oriented programming and functional programming are all about making code easier to work with and understand, but need always keep balance and avoid over-engineering.

 [[programming_principles_and_design_patterns|Programming principles]] are commonly used to make object-oriented designs better.

 Be careful, OOP can produce a lot of boilerplate code.
 It's not always the best solution.

 If you need to change it, you have to change it in multiple places If you forget to change it in one place, you'll have a bug It's more work to write it over and over again

 Usually object-oriented programming techniques using various [[programming_principles_and_design_patterns]] and take advantage of [[software_quality]].

-This is main point of =="clean code"==.
 > Any fool can write code that a computer can understand.
-Good programmers write
-> code that humans can understand.\
+Good programmers write code that humans can understand.\
 > — <cite>Martin Fowler</cite>

-Reason to write "clean code"?
+Is there any reasons to write "clean code"?
 <br class="f">
+Yes, of course:
 - Make code easier to work with
 - Make it easier to find and fix bugs
 - Make the development process faster
 - Help us retain our sanity

 A class is a special type of value in an object-oriented programming language like Python.
-It's similar to a ==dictionary== in that it usually stores other types inside itself.
+It's similar to a ==dictionary== type in that it usually stores other types inside itself. <!--SR:!2025-08-01,2,184-->

 Difference between function and method (Python):
 <br class="f">
 Method has all the same properties as a function, but it is tied directly to a class and has access to all its properties.
-A method can operate on data that is contained within the class. <!--SR:!2024-09-24,2,198-->
+A method can operate on data that is contained within the class.
 Their first method parameter (`self` convention) is always the ==instance== of the class.
 ```python
 class Rise:
     def __init__(self, name="Rise", age=1):